qdrant/terraform-provider-qdrant-cloud/docs/resources/accounts_auth_key.md

   cluster_ids = [qdrant-cloud_accounts_cluster.example.id]
 }

-// Output the token (which can be used to access the database cluster) output "token" {
+// Output the Database API Key (which can be used to access the database cluster) output "key" {
   value = qdrant-cloud_accounts_auth_key.example-key.token
 }
 ```